rkuris/n2klib/examples/linux/socket/README.md

-# Examples
+# wind2rrd

-Want to generate a cool graph like this one?
+Want to generate a cool wind speed and direction graph like this one?
 The wind direction is scaled back 10x so 30 means 300 degrees:

 ![Example graph](README.png?raw=true "Example")